AutoMat: Enabling Automated Crystal Structure Reconstruction from Microscopy via Agentic Tool Use: Experiments and Results

 \subsection{Error Analysis}

-To better understand the failure modes of \textbf{AutoMat}, we conducted a detailed analysis of representative failure cases across all three tiers.
-Two primary error types were identified:
+To better understand the failure modes of \textbf{AutoMat}, we analyzed representative failure cases across all three tiers and identified two primary types of errors (a detailed analysis with examples is provided in Appendix~\ref{appendix:failure_analysis}):

-\textbf{(1) Template retrieval failure (39.3\%):} In these cases, AutoMat failed to retrieve the correct structure from the template database, resulting in mismatches in atomic arrangements and element types.
+\textbf{(1) Template retrieval failure (39.3\%).} In these cases, AutoMat failed to retrieve the correct structure from the template database, resulting in mismatches in atomic arrangements and element types.
 This led to cascading errors in structure, composition, and property predictions.
 Incorrect atom counts further caused large energy estimation errors.
-For example, in a Tier~3 case, a true structure containing U, F, and O was mismatched with a P-based template, causing severe atomic misalignment and an energy\_per\_atom error of up to 3.13~eV.

-\textbf{(2) Downstream failure despite correct template (60.7\%):} Even with the correct template, downstream steps failed due to projection ambiguity or elemental confusion.
+\textbf{(2) Downstream failure despite correct template (60.7\%).} Even with the correct template, downstream steps failed due to projection ambiguity or elemental confusion.
 In 40\% of these cases, atoms appeared too close in the 2D projection, and the lack of z-axis information led to poor relaxation and inaccurate energy estimates.
 In 20.7\%, elements with similar atomic numbers (e.g., C and O) exhibited indistinguishable contrast, causing misclassification and full breakdowns in lattice fitting and CIF generation.
-For instance, in a Tier~2 case, closely spaced C and O atoms were confused, leading to complete loss of C atoms and reconstruction failure.

-These findings highlight two key directions for improving \textbf{AutoMat}: (i) improving retrieval robustness via uncertainty-aware or multi-candidate matching; and (ii) overcoming 2D projection limits through 3D-aware modeling~\cite{guo2023viewrefer,tang2024any2point,tang2025exploring} and enhanced modality integration.
-Together, these efforts can greatly improve structural fidelity and prediction reliability in complex systems.
+These findings highlight two key directions for improving \textbf{AutoMat}: (i) improving retrieval robustness via uncertainty-aware methods; and (ii) overcoming 2D projection limits through 3D-aware modeling \citep{guo2023viewrefer,tang2024any2point,tang2025exploring} and enhanced modality integration.
+To make projection ambiguity visible to users, \texttt{STEM2CIF} also reports per-site confidence scores based on local fitting quality and nearest-neighbor geometry, and appends warning flags for low-confidence regions (see Appendix~\ref{appendix:template2cif}).
+In addition, adaptive distribution alignment and graph-domain adaptation may help reduce the remaining gap between simulated STEM images and real experimental inputs~\citep{chen2026learning}.
+To further distinguish template-free reconstruction from unseen-family generalization, we provide a leave-one-chemical-family-out evaluation in Appendix~\ref{appendix:ablation}.